awsdocs/amazon-guardduty-user-guide/doc_source/get-findings.md

 The network connection protocol\.
 Type: String
 **blocked**
 The network connection blocked information\.
+For more information, see [Flow Log Records](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html#flow-log-records)\.
 Type: Boolean
 **awsApiCallAction**
 Information about the `AWS_API_CALL` action that is described in this finding\.